 If you are a cyclist, you must follow the rules to:

-- Always ride on the right and as far to the right as practicable.
+- Always ride in bike lanes or on the right and as far to the right as practicable.

 - Cyclists may ride two abreast but should ride single file in traffic as a courtesy